Xceptance/xlt-documentation/content/en/xlt/load-testing/How-Tos/debug-data-result-browser.md

 type: docs

 description: >
-  A helpful feature for reconstructing testcase failures.
+  A helpful feature for reproducing testcase failures.
 ---

 To aid in error analysis, XTC provides a feature that allows you to add your custom debug data to the result browser: the session's **value log** is a storage for session-specific test parameters and result data.
 Any value you add to this log will later be available in the result browser.